val3r1o/cos10-config-push/README.md

 # os10 config push

-run the Ansible playbook to push the configs into your OS10 node.
+run the Ansible playbook to push the configs (jinja template) into your OS10 node. the projecy config backup create jinja files automatically.

 ansible-playbook -i inventory pushconfig2.yml